ava-labs/avalanche-docs/docs/apis/avalanchego/apis/index-api.md

 - `bytes` is the byte representation of the container
 - `timestamp` is the time at which this node accepted the container
 - `encoding` is `"hex"` only.
+- `index` is how many containers were accepted in this index before this one

 **Example Call:**